HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <td>The format of the message is invalid (EM01002)</td>
 <td>Mandatory</td></tr>

-<tr><td>NHI-Add-error-9</td>
+<tr><td>NHI-Create-Patient-error-9</td>
 <td>Application will show the correct error when attempting to add a street address that resolves to two addresses as in this example: <br />
 80 monmourth road will resolve to
  * 80 monmourth road, Pembroke, Stratford 4394
  * 80 monmourth road, RD 24, Stratford 4394
 Background: Some addresses in eSAM have more than one address recorded against the first line of the address <br />
-Attempt to add a patient with the supplied unvalidated address and show how the Application behaves when a street address resolves to more than one eSAM address</td>
+Attempt to create a patient with the supplied unvalidated address and show how the Application behaves when a street address resolves to more than one eSAM address</td>
-<td>Add a patient with the following address: <br />
+<td>Create a patient with the following address: <br />
  * ‘80 Monmouth Road, Stratford 4394’
 Add this address as an unvalidated address with only the above information  <br />
 If the Application submits an eSAM unique ID this error will not occur.</td>